 For a listing of all technotes, downloads, and educational materials that are specific to WebSphere Process Server and WebSphere ESB, search the WebSphere Process Server and the WebSphere Enterprise Service Bus support pages.

 This section contains links to articles that pertain to performance of WebSphere Process Server and WebSphere ESB.
 Note that assistance with these documents or tuning techniques is beyond the scope of IBM Support.
 Because WebSphere Process Server is based on several components and underlying products that can be tuned, information on these components and products is included.

 - WebSphere Process Server tuning papers and recommendations

 WebSphere Business Integration V6.0.1 Performance Tuning – IBM Redbooks publication

 WebSphere Application Server performance overview site

-WebSphere Application Server performance information center
+WebSphere Application Server performance documentation

 - DB2 database-specific tuning papers